Training focuses on reality-based self-protection. No sport, just effective strategies for safety in modern society.

 Breath Work

-Exercises for health, vitality & stamina in combat.
+Exercises for health, vitality and stamina.

 Defence